Email signature management: The complete guide

 Regularly reviewing and updating your email signature templates is an important yet often overlooked task.
 Set reminders to revisit and update your templates at least once every quarter.
 This is especially important after major company updates or changes in branding.

-Here are 10 common challenges IT teams face when managing email signatures:
+Here are the 10 most common challenges IT teams face when trying to maintain consistency, compliance, and professionalism in employee email signatures:

 1. End users creating their own signatures